iamonnox/tradecontrol/docs/tc_balance_sheet.md

 The literature on capitalism is vast, but seldom are balance sheets even mentioned.
 This is a remarkable fact because capital is calculated on the balance sheet.
 Without balance sheets, financial markets would lose their purpose and the rich would lose access to much of their wealth.
 The concepts behind capitalism must be implemented functionally, and the calculation of capital is its central pillar.
 Therefore, to understand how it works, the balance sheet is the place to start.

 Balance sheets have been generated in the same way for hundreds of years.
 I have applied a different method.
-Here I explain how and why.
+Here I explain how.
+The reason why I have re-wired the root code of the capitalist system can be inferred from the conclusion.

 ## Demo